 “Get on the same level as the reps.
 This actually helps set the context for where the investments are going.”

-The status quo was disrupted, slowing down sales and operations, leaving marketing to pick up the slack.
+The status quo was disrupted which slowed down sales and operations, leaving marketing to pick up the slack.
 The gaps brought about by the pandemic were quickly filled, and then some, by initiatives like virtual products and digital campaigns constructed by quick-thinking marketing teams.
 ‘It’s really been a life-changer.
-We used to only be called on to create graphics for trade shows, send emails, and attend events,’ shared one marketing leader.
+We used to only be called on to create graphics for trade shows, send emails, and attend professional networking events,’ shared one marketing leader.
 ‘Now, we’re building a lot of different content, leveraging LinkedIn, and trying to find more avenues for outreach.’

 This may be much easier said than done as sales regain their lustre with travel reopening and restrictions lifting.
 ‘What I’ve noticed is that business is reverting to being very sales-oriented.
 Marketing is almost getting to this background again,’ an executive lamented.
-‘I feel like B2B marketing is in a never-ending cycle where we have to prove every year how we’re adding value.’
+‘I feel like B2B marketing is in a never-ending cycle where we have to prove every year how we’re adding value, even with professional networking events.’
 Marketers must constantly justify their initiatives and explain why their function is critical to leadership.
 Business aspects such as brand building, reputation maintenance, and relationship management are of the utmost importance to marketers but are often overlooked by those outside the field.

 A renewed approach to communication and collaboration is a potential solution to these frustrations.
 As with all functions within an organisation, marketing has its own way of measuring success and failure.